apcountryman/picolibrary/docs/device/wiznet/w5500/tcp_over_ip.md

   function.
 - To get a socket's IPv4 packet time to live field value, use the `::picolibrary::WIZnet::W5500::IP::TCP::Client::time_to_live()` member function.
-- To configure a socket's keepalive packet transmission period (KPALVTR register value), use the `::picolibrary::WIZnet::W5500::IP::TCP::Client::configure_keepalive_period()` member function.
+- To configure a socket's keepalive packet transmission period (SN_KPALVTR register value), use the `::picolibrary::WIZnet::W5500::IP::TCP::Client::configure_keepalive_period()` member function.
-- To get a socket's keepalive packet transmission period (KPALVTR register value), use the `::picolibrary::WIZnet::W5500::IP::TCP::Client::keepalive_period()` member function.
+- To get a socket's keepalive packet transmission period (SN_KPALVTR register value), use the `::picolibrary::WIZnet::W5500::IP::TCP::Client::keepalive_period()` member function.
 - To enable interrupts, use the `::picolibrary::WIZnet::W5500::IP::TCP::enable_interrupts()` member function.
 - To disable interrupts, use the